The Historian Evaluation Playbook

 When a historian underperforms, both archetypes suffer but the symptoms look completely different.
 The five failures documented in this section were identified through direct engineering feedback.
 They are presented through both lenses, because the path to organizational buy-in on a historian replacement requires fluency in both languages.

-The Five Systemic Failures
+The Five Systematic Failures

 Why your historian is holding your digital transformation back